 More photos on Pinoy AdvenTurista's Facebook Page, click here.

 Want to visit Tangalan, Aklan?
 Airphil Express flies daily to Kalibo and Caticlan, Aklan!
-Book now at http://airphilexpress.com!
-Follow them on twitter and like them on Facebook for updates on seat sale and promos.
+Visit http://airphilexpress.com for updates on seat sale and promos.